 In 2022, Russia initiated a brutal military invasion of Ukraine, sparking a devastating conflict that continues to affect countless civilians and animals in the region.
 Network for Animals was one of the first animal welfare organizations on the ground, and we remain dedicated to providing emergency aid to innocent, four-legged victims amid this ongoing crisis.

-Your donations are used to provide critically needed food and supplies to the dogs and cats of Ukraine and help to get as many of them to safety as possible.
-At the time of writing, we are working with six partners on the ground in Ukraine as well as three partners in Poland to provide maximum aid to animals in crisis
+Your donations are used to provide critically needed food, shelter, medications and vital veterinary care for the vulnerable dogs and cats of Ukraine.
+At the time of writing, we are actively working with four partners on the ground in Ukraine to reach war victim animal victims in desperate need.

 The Animal Guardians Program (AGP)

 Anzhela Sheveleva is the coordinator of the Animal Guardians Program (AGP), a project that aims to provide food and veterinary care for thousands of street animals in and around the regions of Zaporizhzhia, Donetsk and Dnipro.
 The good-hearted ‘guardians’ who assist Anzhela are pensioners (the oldest is 80!), disabled or very poor.
 They emerge from shelter when there is a lull in the fighting to help animals, often taking numerous cats and dogs into their own homes to care for them.
 NFA supports the AGP by covering the cost of pet food, medicine, sterilizations, other emergency veterinary treatments and fuel to transport animals to and from clinics.
 We have also helped provide the AGP with building materials to repair infrastructure affected by shelling and household items such as refrigerators and water tanks so that the animals can continue to have access to fresh food and water.